 “Realizing, as you look through your calendar while considering what’s changed in the last few days, that you had now better block out two hours for yourself in the coming week so that you can finish drafting a document on time, is the kind of “aha!” moment that can help prevent the loss of control.”

-These are clear exceptions to the rule.
-For those who interpret his 2001 words literally, they represent an inconsistency.
-For others, it doesn’t.
+For those who interpret his 2001 words in GTD literally, (and defended them to other) there is an inconsistency.
 The debate shows up clearly in this discussion I participated in from the public GTD Forum on his website.

 My thought is that he is merely evolving with the times.
 After all, we have come a long way since 2001 when the mobile internet was not widely available, let alone cloud computing and AI applications.
 In a Lifehack article, I speculated that David Allen was heavily influenced by his decades of experience using paper calendars.
 As a 60-something year old he only had a few years of practice using a digital calendar before writing his famous book.

 Like many others, he probably tried to use paper and digital calendars to schedule everything and failed.
-Today, it’s hard to imagine a Millennial reaching for a paper calendar, but the challenge of scheduling everything is still formidable.
+Today, it’s hard to imagine a Millennial reaching for a paper calendar, but the challenge of scheduling tasks in your calendar remains formidable.

-I’m sure he’ll continue to evolve his thinking and even join the push for better tools.
+I’m sure he’ll continue to evolve his thinking and even join the push for better tools to make time blocking easier.

 This site is not affiliated with, approved, or endorsed by David Allen or the David Allen Company, which is the creator of the Getting Things Done® system for personal productivity.
 GTD® and Getting Things Done® are registered trademarks of the David Allen Company.